SymfonyCasts/messenger/sfcasts/another-message.md

-# Another Message

-Coming soon...

-Yes,
+# Message, Handler & debug:messenger

-our site is one other thing.
-You you're for some reason are not happy with your Ponka image.
-You can delete it.
-If you think about a belief, when you click that button, that does it hits over on this `delete()` endpoint right here, which there's really two parts of it.
-One, this `$photoManager->deleteImage()`.
-This actually takes care of deleting it from the filesystem.
-And notice I've added a little `sleep()` here to make this seem slow because deleting images from the filesystem might be something that's a little bit heavy, especially if you're deleting it from the, I'm somewhere in the cloud.
+Our app has one other small superpower.
+If for *some* reason you're not happy with your Ponka image...
+I'm not even sure *how* that would be possible... you can delete it.
+When you click that button, it sends an AJAX request that hits this `delete()` action.

+And... that really does two things.
+First, `$photoManager->deleteImage()` takes care of physically deleting the image from the filesystem.
+I added a `sleep()` for dramatic effect, but deleting something from the filesystem *could* be a bit heavy if the files were stored in the cloud, like on S3.
-And then it actually deletes it from the database.
-The other reason I made this `deleteImage()` methods slow is that if you think about these two pieces and as far as the user's perspective goes, if you're really important thing is that it disappears from the screen.
-Um, it's a really deleting it from the database is the super important thing that we probably want to get done immediately.
-And then if it doesn't actually get deleted from the filesystem for a few seconds or a few minutes later, that's really more of an internal detail.
-So we're going to talk more about that later, but those are actually two different pieces that we can separate to give a better user experience.
-So anyways, I'm going to use this new um, command pattern to move this into a message and a message handler.
-So weird and not to do this first one to go into our `Message/` directory, actually going to copy to `AddPonkaToImage` and we're going to change just to `DeleteImagePost`.
-I'll update the class name here because basically it's going to look identical.
-We're going to need to pass which image posts we want to delete so that we can get the file name and actually delete it.

-All right, next let's go in and create the handler for that.
-Great.
-A new PHP class, call this `DeleteImagePostHandler`.

-And like before we'll give us a `public function __invoke()` with our `DeleteImagePost` type hint on, on that argument.
-Now it's the same process as before.
-I'm going to copy the UN a move the three lines from our controller that we want to move into our handler who have those there.
-And this case we have two dependencies that we need.
-So up here and add the `__construct()` method with the arguments of `PhotoFileManager $photoManager` and `EntityManagerInterface $entityManager`.
+And second, the controller deletes the `ImagePost` from the database.
+But... thinking about these two steps... the only thing we need to do *immediately* is delete the image from the database.
+If we *only* did that and the user refreshed the page, it *would* be gone.
+And then... if we deleted the actual file a few seconds... or minutes or even *days* later... that would be totally fine!
+But... more on doing fancy asynchronous processing in a few minutes.

+## Creating DeleteImagePost

+Right now, let's refactor all this deleting logic into the command bus pattern we just learned.
+First, we need the message class.
+Let's copy `AddPonkaToImage`, paste and call it `DeleteImagePost.php`.
+Update the class name and then... um... do *nothing* else!
+Coincidentally, this message class will look *exactly* the same: the handler will need to know *which* `ImagePost` to delete.

+## Creating DeleteImagePostHandler

+Ok, time for step 2 - the handler!
+Create a new PHP class and call it `DeleteImagePostHandler`.
+Like before, give this a `public function __invoke()` with a `DeleteImagePost` type-hint on the only argument.

+Now, it's the same process as before: copy the first three lines of the controller, delete them, and paste them into the handler.
+This time, we need two services.
+Add `public function __construct()` with `PhotoFileManager $photoManager` and `EntityManagerInterface $entityManager`.
+I'll hit Alt + Enter to initialize to create both of those properties and set them.

-I'll hit Alt + Enter to initialize both of those fields which creates those properties and sets them the `__constructor()`.
-Now down in here we'll say `$this->photoManager`, `$this->entityManager` and one more `$this->entityManager`.
-And like before we need to know which `ImagePosts` we're deleting.
-So we will say `$imagePost = $deleteImagePost->getImagePost()`
+Down here use `$this->photoManager`, `$this->entityManager` and one more `$this->entityManager`.
+And, like before, we need  to know which `ImagePost` we're deleting.
+Prep that with `$imagePost = $deleteImagePost->getImagePost()`.

-perfect.
-So we have the message, we have a handler.
-Last step is to go to a controller and instead of having those four lines of code here, I can delete the last two arguments.
-And really it's just a lot simpler on a new argument here for `MessageBusInterface $messageBus`.
-And then our entire controller is `$messageBus->dispatch(new DeleteImagePost())` and then pass that the `$imagePost`.
+## Dispatching the Message

+Ding!
+That's my... it's done sound!
+Because we have a message, a handler and Symfony *should* know that they're linked together.
+The *last* step is to *send* the message.
+In the controller... we don't need these last two arguments anymore... we *only* need `MessageBusInterface $messageBus`.
+And then, this is *wonderful*, our *entire* controller is: `$messageBus->dispatch(new DeleteImagePost($imagePost))`.

 Pretty cool, right?
-All right, let's make sure we didn't break anything.
-Move over.
-I'll hit x and ah, check this out.
-It didn't really move and actually had like 500 air down here.
-Um, thanks to the web debug toolbar on the hold command and opened that up and I'll pop right in there and check this out.
-It says
+Let's see if it all works.
+Move over, click the "x" and... hmm... it didn't disappear.
+And... it looks like it was a 500 error!
+Through the power of the profiler, we can click the little link to jump *straight* to a big, beautiful, HTML version of that exception.
+Interesting:

+## Command Bus: Each Message should have One Handler

 > No handler for message "App\Message\DeleteImagePost"

-This is one of the cool things by default, um, you need to have at least one handler and usually just one handler for each class.
-And if you don't, it's going to tell you, hey, something is misconfigured and we can see this.
-If we go over and run
+That's interesting.
+Before we figure out what went wrong, I want to mention one
+thing: in a command bus, each message *normally* has exactly *one* handler: not two and not zero.
+And *that's* why Messenger gives us a helpful error if it can't find the handler.
+We'll talk more about this later and *bend* these rules when we talk about event buses.

+## Debugging the Missing Handler

+Anyways... why does Messenger think that `DeleteImagePost` doesn't have a handler?
+Can't it see the `DeleteImagePostHandler` class?
+Find your terminal and run:

 ```terminal
 php bin/console debug:messenger
 ```

-it's still only sees our one handler class.
-The reason our message classes and shop here is this is really showing you the handlers that it sees and it just, it doesn't see our handler for some reason.
-And the reason is that we are missing our interface here.
-So add `implements MessageHandlerInterface`

-Remember that's a key feature here is Symfony.
-Now identifies that as messages, message handler, and now looks at `__invoke()` method to know that it's there.
-So we run.
-Do you `debug:messenger` again?
+Woh!
+It only sees our *one* handler class!
+What this command *really* does is this: it finds *all* the "handler" classes in the system, then prints the "message" that it handles next to it.
+So... this confirms that, for some reason, Messenger doesn't see our handler!

+And... you might have seen my mistake!
+To find all the handlers, Symfony looks in the `src/` directory for classes that implement `MessageHandlerInterface`.
+And...
+I forgot that part!
+Add `implements MessageHandlerInterface`.

+Run `debug:messenger` again:

 ```terminal-silent
 php bin/console debug:messenger
 ```

-This time it
-sees it.
-All right, so let's go back over here.
-Close up that profiler.
-I'm going to try hitting x again on that this time.
-It works so great.
-So we have two messages.
-We have two handlers in.
-Both of our handlers are a little bit heavy because they're dealing with image manipulations and potentially talking across a network if we're storing our files on a somewhere in the cloud.
-So next, I'm gonna Start talking about transports, which are the key way that we can start doing this work asynchronously so that we can, the users experiences as fast as possible.
+*Now* it sees it!
+Let's try it again: close up the profiler, try hitting "x" again and... this time it works great.

+Status report: we have two messages and each has a handler that's potentially doing some pretty heavy work, like image manipulation and talking across a network if files are stored on the cloud.
+It's time to talk about *transports*: the key concept behind taking this work and doing it asynchronously so that our users don't have to wait for all that heavy work to finish before getting a response.